West Clear Creek Wilderness

-It goes without saying that any place this remote and inaccessible provides superior opportunities for solitude and primitive recreation.
-For most of its length the stream is a valuable fishing resource, too, and is stocked with trout by the Arizona Game and Fish Department.
+Naturally, a place this remote and inaccessible provides superior opportunities for solitude and primitive recreation.
+For most of its length the stream is a valuable fishing resource and is stocked with trout by the Arizona Game and Fish Department.
 Trails leading into the canyon from the rim attract hardy adventurers seeking good fishing and secluded swimming holes.
 Trails that lead up from the canyon mouth get a lot of use by weekend anglers, picnickers, day hikers, and backpackers who use the primitive trailhead at the old Bull Pen Ranch.

 Read more about West Clear Creek Wilderness.